Star us on GitHub

 Turn on tracingOrigins

 Set the tracingOrigins option to an array of patterns matching the location of your backend.
 You may also simply specify true, which will default tracingOrigins to all subdomains/domains of the url for your frontend app.
+If your application makes cross-origin requests that you would like to trace, you will have to explicitly include those.

 H.init("<YOUR_PROJECT_ID>", { tracingOrigins: ['localhost', 'example.myapp.com/backend'], ... });